Duct tape: History

 Their new unnamed product was made of thin cotton duck coated in waterproof polyethylene (plastic) with a layer of rubber-based gray adhesive (branded as "Polycoat") bonded to one side.
-It was easy to apply and remove, and was soon adapted to repair military equipment quickly, including vehicles and weapons.
+It was easy to apply and remove and was soon adapted to repair military equipment quickly, including vehicles and weapons.
 This tape, colored in army-standard matte olive drab, was widely used by the soldiers.

 After the war, the duck tape product was sold in hardware stores for household repairs.
 The Melvin A. Anderson Company of Cleveland, Ohio, acquired the rights to the tape in 1950.
 It was commonly used in construction to wrap air ducts.
 Following this application, the name "duct tape" came into use in the 1950s, along with tape products that were colored silvery gray like tin ductwork.
 Specialized heat- and cold-resistant tapes were developed for heating and air-conditioning ducts.
-By 1960 a St. Louis, Missouri, HVAC company, Albert Arno, Inc., trademarked the name "Ductape" for their "flame-resistant" duct tape, capable of holding together at 350–400 °F.
+By 1960, a St. Louis, Missouri, HVAC company, Albert Arno, Inc., trademarked the name "Ductape" for their "flame-resistant" duct tape, capable of holding together at 350–400 °F.

 In 1971, Jack Kahl bought the Anderson firm and renamed it Manco.
 In 1975, Kahl rebranded the duct tape made by his company.
-Because the previously used generic term "duck tape" had fallen out of use, he was able to trademark the brand "Duck Tape" and market his product complete with a yellow cartoon duck logo.
+He was able to trademark the brand "Duck Tape" and market his product complete with a yellow cartoon duck logo.
 Manco chose the term "Duck", the tape's original name, as "a play on the fact that people often refer to duct tape as 'duck tape'", and as a marketing differentiation to stand out against other sellers of duct tape.
 In 1979, the Duck Tape marketing plan involved sending out greeting cards with the duck branding, four times a year, to 32,000 hardware managers.
 This mass of communication combined with colorful, convenient packaging helped Duck Tape become popular.
-From a near-zero customer base Manco eventually controlled 40% of the duct tape market in the US.
+From a near-zero customer base, Manco eventually controlled 40% of the duct tape market in the US.
 Acquired by Henkel in 1998, Duck Tape was sold to Shurtape Technologies in 2009.